-Nell lives with a diagnosis of Dementia.
-But this hasn’t stopped her from participating in the SCCA Holding the Story project for two years running.
-Nell enjoys the co creative art of storytelling and this year we focused on a story that ‘makes me feel good’.
+Nell lived with a diagnosis of Dementia.
+Nell enjoys the co creative art of storytelling and in this project year we focused on a story that ‘makes me feel good’.

 In September 1973 Joy and her new husband Lee took a trip around Australia.
-Joy is living with dementia and relives her experience with the aid of a very special diary.
+Joy lived with dementia and relived her experience with the aid of a very special diary.

 by Jasmine Braun